-Minimum requirements and how to get cheap auto insurance in New Hampshire
+How to get the best auto insurance in New Hampshire

 If you live in New Hampshire or you’re planning to move there, you should know the ins and outs of what the state requires when it comes to car insurance.
-Read on to learn more about the state’s laws and regulations, as well as some ways you might find a favorable rate on your coverage.
+Compare New Hampshire’s minimum coverage requirements, extra coverage options and how to get cheap car insurance in New Hampshire.

 New Hampshire lands on the cheap side of the national average for car insurance costs, typically in the range of $1,100 to $1,200 per year.
 This means if you’re looking for standard coverage, you could pay a price close to that range.